abnermtj/Cheruton/README.md

 </p>

 ## Downloading
-To try a demo of the tutorial download it [here](https://drive.google.com/drive/folders/1mhSfvl_kHA7nTocgp4frlHaoxC78nxqS)
+To try a demo of the tutorial download it from our releases

 To try more recent features, you can download [Godot v3.2.1](https://downloads.tuxfamily.org/godotengine/3.2.1/), clone this repository and run project.godot directly.